173duprot/it/readme.txt

 Do not supress either body or mind.
 Remember thoughts are guesses.
 Remember emotions cloud thoughts.

 Observe the present state.
-What is its logic?
-What is it's guiding pattern?
+- What is its logic?
+- What is it's guiding pattern?

 Be the most honest you ever can be too yourself, about everything.
 With this new awareness, dispell illusions.
 With this new awareness, act accordingly.
 With this new awareness, become healthy.

 Do not look to texts, masters, guides.
-You know if your getting better, because you will be more free, more joyious.
+Consider only what works, and only when it becomes apparent.

-If there's no awnser, stop seeking.
+and if there's no awnser, stop seeking.

 --- Detachment sucks ---